deadheadtn/POC_storytel/README.md

 ***I have highlighted the keywords

 ---

+### API rate limiter
+using the flask-limiter module in order to reduce the chance for a **bruteforce attack** on the endpoints. it is set to 20 API call per minute. which translates to 1 request every 3 second.

 ### Message protection
 In the view endpoint a **32 characters long alphanumeric** values identifier was used in order to minimise the risk of brute-forcing the id to get access to messages.

-Due to time restrictions no authentication or authorisation method was used but confidentiality of information is still preserved.

-This system on the other hand have some limitations to what it can handle so I made sure to include how many worker and threads the APP can leverage in order to accomodate a large number of requests and can be modified in the `Dockerfile` an  more specifically in `--workers 1 --threads 8 `
+This system on the other hand have some limitations to what it can handle so I made sure to include how many worker and threads the APP can leverage in order to accommodate a large number of requests.
+This can be modified in the `Dockerfile` an  more specifically in `--workers 1 --threads 8 `

 ### Advantages of using Redis as in-memory storage
 For instance an attacker could supply a set of strings that are known to hash to the same bucket into a hash table in order to turn the O(1) expected time (the average time) to the O(N) worst case, consuming more CPU than expected, and ultimately causing a Denial of Service.
 To prevent this specific attack, Redis uses a per-execution pseudo-random seed to the hash function.

-Redis implements the SORT command using the qsort algorithm.
-Currently, the algorithm is not randomized, so it is possible to trigger a quadratic worst-case behavior by carefully selecting the right set of inputs.

 ### String escaping and NoSQL injection

 The Redis protocol has no concept of string escaping, so injection is impossible under normal circumstances using a normal client library.
 The protocol uses prefixed-length strings and is completely binary safe.

+For that reason input casting has been performed before passing to the Redis server.

+### JWT authentication

+a fully functional jwt authentication has been implemented in order for better Traceability of actions, as well as a way to provide authentication for clients.

+ - HS256
+ - 57 char long secret